-Kentish Glory is one of our most spectacular and threatened moths.
-Despite its name, it is restricted to four populations in Scotland, centred around the Cairngorms.
+Kentish Glory is one of the UK’s most spectacular and threatened moths.
+Despite its name, it is restricted to just four populations in Scotland, centred around the Cairngorms.

-Jenna and I planned a trip to Perthshire for an event organised by the Butterfly Conservation to observe the Kentish Glory.
-We woke up around 4:00 AM and began our journey north, reaching Killiecrankie by about 9:30 AM.
-Killiecrankie is a great spot for spotting Wood Warblers.
-Since we had half an hour to spare, we parked the car at the visitor centre and got out.
-Almost immediately, we could hear the distinctive rapid 'zip' note of a male Wood Warbler, which accelerated into a beautiful trill.
-I eventually located the singing male, and it displayed really well.
+Jenna and I set off on a pre-dawn journey to Perthshire for a Butterfly Conservation event to observe this rare species.
+Rising at 4:00 AM, we made our way north, reaching Killiecrankie by around 9:30 AM.
+Killiecrankie is an excellent spot for Wood Warblers, and with half an hour to spare, we parked at the visitor centre and stepped out.
+Almost immediately, the distinctive rapid ‘zip’ note of a male Wood Warbler filled the air, accelerating into a beautiful trill.
+After a short search, I located the singing male, which displayed beautifully.
+Always a joy to witness the Wood Warbler’s return for the summer.

 Always nice to see the Wood warbler returning for the summer

-Formerly found across the UK, the Kentish Glory is now restricted to the Cairngorms National Park and the surrounding area.
-This large and beautiful species is on the Scottish Biodiversity List and of principal importance to biodiversity conservation in Scotland.
+Formerly widespread across the UK, the Kentish Glory is now restricted to the Cairngorms National Park and surrounding areas.
+This large and striking moth is on the Scottish Biodiversity List and is of principal importance to biodiversity conservation in Scotland.

-The Kentish Glory is an impressive moth, with bright colours and bold markings.
-The female is 25% bigger than the male, while the male is equipped with feathery antennae, which help him to find females by following the pheromones they release.
+The moth is visually impressive, with bright colours and bold markings.
+Females are about 25% larger than males, while males possess feathery antennae to detect the pheromones released by females.
 Adults emerge in mid-April and are on the wing until mid-May.
-The female lays 10-20 eggs on the tips of regenerating silver birch trees below 3m in height.
-These eggs, which are yellow to begin with before turning a purple-brown colour, hatch in May.
+Females lay 10–20 eggs on the tips of regenerating silver birch trees under 3 metres in height.
+Eggs start yellow and turn purple-brown, hatching in May.

 Kentish Glory, egg batches

-Caterpillars begin life by feeding gregariously on the birch leaves, leaving behind distinctive feeding signs, before becoming more solitary.
-In late summer, the large green caterpillar pupates underground, where it can remain for 1-3 years.
+Caterpillars begin life feeding gregariously on birch leaves, leaving distinctive feeding signs before becoming solitary.
+In late summer, the large green caterpillar pupates underground, remaining there for 1–3 years.

 It wasn't long before a male was attracted to the pheromone lures.